You have no items in your shopping cart.

 Infrared heating has many advantages, such as:

-But perhaps infrared heating isn’t right for your space.
+But perhaps infrared technology isn't right for your space.
 Here are some things worth considering whether you are looking into fitting your entire home with infrared heating or simply supplementing your existing set-up.

 The first thing to understand is this:

-Near Infrared Heaters - you may remember a red heat emitting tube in your grand parents' bathroom.
+Near Infrared Heaters - you may remember a red heat emitting tube in your grandparents' bathroom, which they may have called infrared therapy.
 They get very hot and if you get too close, you can easily burn or damage your skin.
 When switched on, they heat up instantly, when switched off, they stop emitting heating immediately.
 Near Infrared is used to heat up small spaces quickly and only for the duration of its use.
 They are also used a lot in street cafes to provide a heat source above the outside seats.

 Far Infrared Heaters - the radiators take a bit more time to warm up.
 Redwell radiators take approximately 10 to be hot and they remain the heat for much longer after they have been switched off.
 Far Infrared heaters warm up everything in the room, the walls, the objects and so on which then all reflect heat back into the room.
 So once switched off - the room remains warm for a long time.

-One solution for this can be to have your heating panel installed on the ceiling or at picture height on walls, therefore you can be sure you are receiving the full benefit of the radiant heat emitted by the panel with no obstructions.
-A quick consultation with a specialist installer will be able to advise you on the optimal positioning for your panels.
+One solution for this can be to have your infrared panel installed on the ceiling or at picture height on walls, therefore you can be sure you are receiving the full benefit of the radiant heat emitted by the panel with no obstructions.
+A quick consultation with a specialist installer will be able to advise you on the optimal positioning for your radiant heater panels.

 The shape of your room might not be suitable for a single infrared heating panel, not all rooms are standard square layouts, but splitting into two smaller sized panels if, for example, you are heating an L-shaped space would be an alternative solution.
 A larger space will need a larger panel or a number of panels and a higher wattage or output.

-Infrared heating panels generally run on electricity, which is more expensive than natural gas, 14.4p/kWh on average in the UK compared to 3.8p/kWh for gas.
+An infrared panel heater generally runs on electricity, which is more expensive than natural gas, 14.4p/kWh on average in the UK compared to 3.8p/kWh for gas.
 Your electricity bill may not come down initially, or not as much as you expect.

 This may be due to the fact that, being used to an oil or gas central heating system where it has to be on in all parts of the home to be effective.
 Infrared heating only needs to be switched on in the room you are in at the time, therefore it is important to zone parts of your house and reduce unnecessary use of heaters.